M4nuski/Easy3D_webGL/readme.md

 ----------
 * Collision detection (vector, sphere/elipsoid, plane/cuboid)
 * Remove scaling from matrix and entity except on load, or implement in shader to avoid dealing with it repeatidly.
 Mostly useless.
+* Update functions name to specify if move are relative or absolute
 * Update shaders to leverage GPU matrix multiplication efficiency instead of JS engine
 * Validate Input model flexibility
 * Validate Input scheme switching / UI / UX